This post may contain affiliate links. See our disclosure policy.

-Once the flourless chocolate cake has cooled you can make the ganache.
-In a microwave safe bowl add the 1/4 c. heavy cream and microwave on high for about 1 minute, or until the cream just begins to boil on the edges of the bowl.
+- In a microwave safe bowl add the ¼ cup heavy cream and microwave on high for about 1 minute, or until the cream just begins to boil on the edges of the bowl.
 Remove and immediately add the chocolate chips.
 Stir until the chocolate chips completely melt (microwaving again in small increments if necessary) leaving a creamy chocolate.

 - Spread evenly over the top of the cake, leaving a small rim around the outer crust.

 - Chill the cake, with the ganache on top, in the fridge for at least 3 hours before serving.
 When ready to serve sprinkle on some powdered sugar, fresh raspberries, or drizzle on some chocolate or raspberry syrup.